pytest-dev/pytest-bdd/README.rst

     'I have a step with:\nSome\nExtra\nLines'

-You can of course register step using full name (including the newlines), but it seems more practical to use step arguments and capture lines after first line (or some subset of them) into the argument:
+You can of course register a step using the full name (including the newlines), but it seems more practical to use step arguments and capture lines after first line (or some subset of them) into the argument:

 .. code-block:: python